 The agenda was the upcoming data protection changes – the General Data Protection Regulation (GDPR) – which come into effect on May 25, 2018.
 Alison Pearce, a lawyer at the firm, shares the content of the discussion which took place.

-The ICO is the UK’s independent body responsible for ensuring organisations meet their information rights obligations so this was an ideal opportunity for schools to obtain clear and concise information about the GDPR directly from the regulator itself.
+The ICO is the UK’s independent body responsible for ensuring organisations meet their information rights obligations and so this was an ideal opportunity for schools to obtain clear and concise information about the GDPR directly from the regulator itself.
 This article provides a snapshot of some of the topics discussed and questions asked by the schools themselves.

 What will change on May 25, 2018?

 A lot of the GDPR principles are already part of existing current data protection law so not everything will be new.
-There are some new requirements though – in particular the ‘accountability principle’ which will require schools to be able to demonstrate that they comply with the law.
+There are some new requirements though – in particular, the accountability principle, which will require schools to be able to demonstrate that they comply with the law.

 What GDPR tools are available for schools to check they are GDPR compliant?

-Further information, including useful GDPR toolkits, can be found on ICO’s website or the education section of the ICO’s website.
 Furthermore, on April 23, 2018, the DFE published its data protection toolkit for schools.

 Who is the ‘data controller’ under GDPR?

-The school as an organisation is the data controller, now referred to as ‘the controller’, not individual governors.
+The school as an organisation is the data controller, now referred to as the controller, not individual governors.
 The law applies to the organisation itself.

 What happens if a school breaches the GDPR?

-If you suffer a personal data breach and the result is a risk to peoples’ rights and freedoms – for example, a breach of financial details of parents – you should report this to the ICO within 72 hours of discovery, using either the ICO helpline or the ICO online reporting page.
+If you suffer a personal data breach and the result is a risk to peoples’ rights and freedoms, for example, a breach of financial details of parents, you should report this to the ICO within 72 hours of discovery, either using the ICO helpline or the ICO online reporting page

 Whilst, of course, the ICO cannot guarantee they will not use enforcement action, they will work with data controllers to help them to get GDPR right as far as possible.
-It is a myth that GDPR will automatically lead to huge fines – the ICO is a proportionate regulator committed to guide, advise and prevent data breaches.
+It is a myth that GDPR will automatically lead to huge fines – ICO is a proportionate regulator committed to guide, advise and prevent data breaches.

-If the ICO is informed of a breach, the first step they will take is to understand what was in place at the school to prevent the breach from happening (e.g. school policies, procedures).
-If there is a clear record of what measures have been taken, the ICO will act proportionately if something goes wrong and will work with the school to agree what further steps and changes in practices are required – this does not always include a fine or other enforcement action.
+If the ICO is informed of a breach, the first step they will take is to understand what was in place at the school to prevent the breach from happening (e.g. school policies, procedures) If there is a clear record of what measures have been taken the ICO will act proportionately if something goes wrong and work with the school to agree what further steps and changes in practices are required – this does not always include a fine or other enforcement action.

 Do all schools have to have a data protection officer (DPO)?

-Schools must appoint a data protection officer (DPO) if the school’s core activities:
+Independent schools must appoint a data protection officer (DPO) if the school’s core activities:

-- require large scale, regular and systematic monitoring of individuals (for example, online behaviour tracking); or
+- require large-scale, regular and systematic monitoring of individuals (for example, online behaviour tracking); or

-- consist of large scale processing of special categories of data or data relating to criminal convictions and offences.
+- consist of large-scale processing of special categories of data or data relating to criminal convictions and offences.